juju-solutions/bundle-kubernetes-core/README.md

 # Core Kubernetes Bundle

-This is a bundle that creates a basic Kubernetes cluster.
+This is a Juju bundle that creates a basic Kubernetes cluster.
+This bundle deploys the minimum number of resources needed to get started using Google's container orchestrator, Kubernetes.

 ## Overview

-Kubernetes is an open-source system for automating deployment, operations, and scaling of containerized applications.
+Kubernetes is an open-source platform for automating deployment, operations, and scaling of containerized applications across clusters of hosts.

 It groups containers that make up an application into logical units for easy management and discovery.

-Deploy a basic Kubernetes bundle - and only consume the resources needed to run your containerized workloads in Google's container orchestrator Kubernetes.
+You can scale up the individual pieces to create a larger cluster.

 ## Usage

+To deploy a Kubernetes cluster it is one Juju command:

 ```
 juju deploy kubernetes-core
 ```

-The charms
-update the status messages with progress, so it is recommended to run `watch juju status` to monitor the cluster coming up.
-After it is deployed you need to grab the kubectl and configuration from the Kubernetes leader node to control the cluster:
+Juju deployed two units of the kubernetes charm, three units of etcd and related them to form a Kubernetes cluster.
+One of the kubenetes units is the master and the other is a worker.
+To determine which unit is the master use the `juju status` command.

+### Using kubectl

+After the cluster is deployed download the `kubectl` command line tool and the configuration from the master unit.
+For your convenience, the master unit created a package with the certificate, key and configuration to securely communicate with this Kubernetes cluster.
+If the master unit changes, say you deploy a new cluster you will need to download the new package as the information has changed.

 ```
 juju scp kubernetes/<leader-unit-number>:kubectl_package.tar.gz .